Printer Friendly Version

 The individual has been previously approved for therapy with the requested agent through BCBSMS PA process;

-The prescriber is a specialist or has consulted with a specialist in an area of the individual’s diagnosis (i.e., hematologist);
+The prescriber is or has consulted with a specialist in an area of the individual’s diagnosis (i.e., hematologist);

 The individual does not have any FDA-labeled contraindication(s) to therapy with the requested agent; AND